-We fully expected results of the latest wave of the Grocery Eye to reflect the impact of the cost-of-living crisis and how most UK consumers feel about grocery shopping now but maybe not to the extent that it did.
+We fully expected our latest Grocery Eye results to reflect the arduous impact of the cost-of-living crisis on grocery shopping, but maybe not to the extent that it did.

 What used to be a fairly enjoyable activity laced with some curiosity and excitement has transitioned to something most shoppers are now dreading, with 1 in 5 feeling anxious about upcoming shopping trips.